 ● Are Enrolled in Rehab or Therapy — Suboxone can have many benefits when combined with therapy, including:

 – Improved patient survival rates

 – Improved treatment retention rates

 – Improved birth outcomes in pregnant mothers

 – Improved ability to maintain employment

-● Have Abused Opioids For Extended Periods of Time — People who have abused opioids for an extended length of time, generally 6 months or more, are ideal candidates for Suboxone treatment.
-The longer people abuse opioids, the more damage they do to the brain and nervous system, which can be hard to reverse in severe cases.
+● Have substance Use Disorder Opioids For Extended Periods of Time — People who have substance use disorder opioids for an extended length of time, generally 6 months or more, are ideal candidates for Suboxone treatment.
+The longer people substance use disorder opioids, the more damage they do to the brain and nervous system, which can be hard to reverse in severe cases.

 Discover the benefits of Suboxone and how it can help you with opioid use disorder at Restoration Recovery.
 Our addiction specialists are qualified Suboxone providers and can help you change your thoughts and behaviors to promote health and improve your quality of life.
 Call us today to book an appointment for Suboxone treatment.
-We serve patients from Chattanooga TN, Fairmount TN, Walden TN, Harrison TN, Middle Valley TN, Signal Mountain, TN and surrounding areas.
+We serve patients from Chattanooga TN, Tyner TN, Ridgeside TN, Harrison TN, East Ridge TN, Ooltewah TN, Red Bank TN, and surrounding areas.